-The California Environmental Quality Act (Section 21000, et seq. of the California Public Resources Code, hereafter CEQA) requires analysis of agency approvals of discretionary "projects."
+The California Environmental Quality Act (Section 21000, et seq. of the California Public Resources Code, hereafter "CEQA") requires analysis of agency approvals of discretionary "projects."
 A project under CEQA, is defined as "the whole of an action, which has a potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment."
 The proposed project is a project under CEQA.

-State CEQA Guidelines Section 15183 (Public Resources Code Section 21083.3) provides that projects that are consistent with the development density and intensity established by existing zoning, community plan, or general plan policies for which an Environmental Impact Report (EIR) has been certified "shall not require additional environmental review, except as might be necessary to examine whether there are project specific significant effects which are peculiar to the project or its site."
+Staff has reviewed the proposed action and has identified that no further analysis is required pursuant to CEQA Guidelines Section 15183 (Consistency with a General Plan, Community Plan, Zoning Ordinance for which an EIR was certified).
+State CEQA Guidelines Section 15183 provides that projects that are consistent with the development density and intensity established by existing zoning, community plan, or general plan policies for which an Environmental Impact Report (EIR) has been certified "shall not require additional environmental review, except as might be necessary to examine whether there are project-specific significant effects which are peculiar to the project or its site."

 A project specific CEQA Guidelines Section 15183 Consistency Checklist has been prepared for this parcel map request to determine if the project, and any resulting development, is consistent with Stanislaus County's 2016 General Plan Update (GPU) EIR (see Exhibit D - CEQA Guidelines Section 15183 Consistency Checklist).
 Staff has reviewed the proposed action and has identified that no further analysis is required.
 The GPU incorporated all feasible mitigation measures identified in the EIR in the form of goals, objectives, policies, action items and programs.
 All applicable policies and implementation measures identified in the GPU EIR have been applied to this request as conditions of approval or will be applied to any resulting development as part of standard development processes.
 As reflected in the Consistency Checklist, any resulting development associated with the proposed parcel split will be consistent with the density and intensity established by the A-2 zoning district.
-Therefore, because any development resulting from the proposed parcel split is subject to the uses allowed in the A-2 zoning district, there are no effects peculiar to the project or project site or substantial new information that would result in new or more severe adverse impacts than discussed in the certified EIR certified for the GPU.
+Therefore, because any development resulting from the proposed parcel split is subject to the uses allowed in the A-2 zoning district, there are no effects peculiar to the project or project site or substantial new information that would result in new or more severe adverse impacts than discussed in the certified EIR certified on August 23, 2016 for the GPU.